rvldpw/rvldpw/README.md

 ## 📊 Data, Dashboards & Vibe Coding

 Welcome to my GitHub corner ✨
-I like building things, exploring data, and turning random ideas into real projects.

-Usually doing one of these:
-- 📈 Building dashboards
-- 🧩 Cleaning messy datasets
-- 💻 Vibe coding something random
-- ⚡ Testing new ideas
-- ⚾ Watching sports highlights while debugging
+Most of the time I’m either building dashboards, cleaning messy datasets, vibe coding random ideas, or testing something new just to see if it works.

+I learn best by building, which usually turns small ideas into full projects faster than expected.
+I enjoy finding patterns in messy data, making dashboards feel clean and satisfying, and there’s a high chance I’m debugging something while watching sports highlights in the background 🏟️

 ---